Form I Overview

 Math-this is scheduled for 5 days per week, but adjust this as needed-choose your own program.

 Handwriting-choose your own handwriting program, although Getty & Dubay is recommended.
-This is scheduled 3x per week.
-The emphasis on handwriting should be quality over quantity, so select only a very small amount for your student to complete on each of the scheduled days.
-A Year One student might only complete one line and a Year Three student might complete two lines.
+The emphasis on handwriting should be quality over quantity, so select only a very small amount for your student to complete.
+A very young student might only complete one line while a slightly older student might complete two lines.

-If your students are still working hard to complete only a word or two in their handwriting program, then be sure that they are also working on fine motor skills with other activities such as, working with modeling clay, tracing activities with various forms of medium, lacing, painting, etc. These activities are important for children throughout Form I.
+If your students are still working hard to complete only a word or two in their handwriting program, then be sure that they are also working on fine motor skills with other activities such as, working with modeling clay, tracing activities with various forms of medium, lacing, painting, etc. These activities are important for children throughout the younger years.

 Choose a program for phonics/reading for Years 1-3, as needed.